aaOpenSource/Projects/CONTRIBUTING.md

 This whole project is about bringing others together to contribute and share code.
 We really, really want you to pitch in and help us build up a great base of code for all ArchestrA developers.

+## What can be contributed?

+* Any tool, script, or code that is useful to ArchestrA development is welcome.
+* Any programming language is welcome.

-So, how can you contribute?
+## How can you contribute?

-## Existing Projects
+### Existing Projects

 * Check out [an existing project](http://aaopensource.org/projects/), try it out, and submit an issue.
 * If you have a solution, feel free to create a merge request and contribute back in to the code.